MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 ## Customizing Pipeline Agent Configuration

 You can customize the configuration of the Azure Pipeline Agent by defining environment variables in your operating system custom image for your scale set.
 For example, the scale set agent working directory defaults to C:\a for Windows and /agent/_work for Linux.
-If you want to change the working directory, set an environment variable named VSTS_AGENT_INPUT_WORK with the desired working directory.
+If you want to change the working directory, set an environment variable named VSTS_AGENT_INPUT_WORK with the desired working directory ([__temporarily broken__](https://vsf-prod.westus.cloudapp.azure.com/idea/1307726/allow-ability-to-override-agent-work-directory-via.html)).
 More information can be found in the [Pipelines Agent Unattended Configuration](./v2-windows.md#unattended-config) documentation.
 Some examples include:

 - `VSTS_AGENT_INPUT_WORK`
 - `VSTS_AGENT_INPUT_PROXYURL`